kpaschen/corrjoin/README.md

 Some time series are poor targets for correlation analysis; if you know about such series, it helps if you drop them before processing.
 The sample prometheus-values.yaml file has a remote write configuration that lets you do that.

 ### Exploring the data

-The corrjoin helm chart has a Grafana dashboard called `Stride Exploration` that lets you browse the available data by time window (stride).
+The corrjoin helm chart has a Grafana dashboard called `Explore Strides` that lets you browse the available data by time window (stride).

 You can think of the correlation results as a temporal graph.
 There is a version of the graph at every stride.